MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/flowcontrol.md

 ## <a name="wait"></a> Wait

-Suspends the execution of the flow for a specified amount of seconds.
+Suspends the execution of the flow for a specified number of seconds.

 ### Input parameters